nih-fmrif/NIMH_repro_2017_03/_episodes/03-types-conversion.md

 >
 > 1. Number of days since the start of the year.
 > 2. Time elapsed since the start of the year.
-> 3. Serial number of a piece of lab equipment.
+> 3. Brain volume.
-> 4. A lab specimen's age.
+> 4. Number of scan sequences used in a scan session.
-> 5. Current population of a city.
+> 5. Disease state.
-> 6. Average population of a city over time.
+> 6. Scan sequence name.
 {: .challenge}

 > ## Division Types